gliboc/eww/README.md

 #### Fault tolerance

+/!\ Disclaimer /!\ This part is not fully implemented yet: the `fault.erl` module has yet to be tested.

-This topology is very useful for checking the integrity of the network: you can send a message throughout the whole system and see if it makes it through the ring.
+This topology is very useful for simply checking the integrity of the network: you can send a message throughout the whole system and see if it makes it through the ring.
 When it doesn't make it, one node at the cut extremity is asked to repair the network.
 It can be done by trying to respawn an agent on the unresponsive node.
 If it can't be done, there are two possibilities:

  - This node has a valid sequence of successor nodes, and it connects to its next node
  - If this doesn't work, the node that checked the sanity of the network can recover the address of the node on the other extremity, and give it to this node.

 This last approach is problematic because it might create a forest of distinct rings, so I have disabled it until I can find a way to tackle this issue.

-Therefore, the nodes are forced to regularly check they have a list of correct successor nodes.
+Therefore, the nodes are forced to regularly check if they have a list of correct successor nodes.
 This is done by the function `fault:check_successors` which is activated when the token `sanity_check` passes through the system.
-This token is regularly sent by the leader node.
+This token is regularly sent by a monitor node, which is spawned by the current leader of the network.

 #### Communication system